Skip to Content

 Reef Evolution and Dynamics - BIOL379

-Modern coral reefs are dynamic systems consisting of a complicated interplay of biological, chemical and geological processes that presently cover approximately 600,000 square kilometres of the Earth's surface.
+Modern coral reefs are dynamic systems consisting of a complicated interplay of biological, chemical and geological processes that presently cover approximately 600,000 km² of the Earth’s surface.
 The aims of this unit are to provide each student with first-hand experience of modern reefs as dynamic systems by using quantitative and qualitative scientific methods and techniques to explore a diverse range of multidisciplinary topics including: reef formation and structure; reef zonation; carbonate sedimentology; biodiversity; ecology; taxonomy; taphonomy; symbiosis; recruitment; bioturbation and bio-erosion; human impacts on reef systems; global warming; and the evolution and importance of reef formation in the geological record.
-This latter point is a particular focus – students learn about the changes associated with the evolution of reefs through geological time.
+This latter point is a particular focus—students learn about the changes associated with the evolution of reefs through geological time.
 The study of ancient reefs provides a counterpoint and analogy to the modern reef setting studied in the field.
-The unit involves a compulsory two day on-campus session and an eight day field excursion to Heron Island Research Station, Capricorn-Bunker Group, Great Barrier Reef (separate excursion fee applies).
+The unit involves a compulsory one day on campus session and an eight day field excursion to Heron Island Research Station, Capricorn-Bunker Group, Great Barrier Reef (separate excursion fee applies).

 Credit Points: 3